(1300 292 371)

 Public network infrastructure used for voice communications.

-Public Wi-Fi means any Wi-Fi service established and owned by a contributing group that is provided for use by its customers on a wireless device.
+Any Wi-Fi service established and owned by a contributing group that is provided for use by its customers on a wireless device.

 Public Wi-Fi may be unsecured, password protected or have other secure authentication protocols established and managed by such contributing group.